-\paragraph{\bf\em Different types of workers.} We now move to our main case of interest and include different types of workers in our experiments.
+Moving on, we evaluate our different reputation schemes in scenarios where malicious workers exist (this was the reason for introducing reputation at the first place).
 Figure~\ref{rep_mal_rat} shows results for the extreme case, with malicious workers, no altruistic workers, and rational workers that initially cheat with probability $p_{C}=1$.
 We observe that if the master does not use reputation and a majority of malicious workers exist, then the master is enforced by the mechanism to audit in every round.
 Even with a majority of rational workers, it takes a long time for the master to reach $p_\VRF^{min}$, if reputation is not used.
 Introducing reputation can indeed cope with the challenge of having a majority of malicious workers, except (obviously) when all workers are malicious.
-For type 1, the larger the number of malicious workers, the slower the master reaches $p_\VRF^{min}$.
-On the contrary, the time to convergence to the $p_\VRF^{min}$ is independent of the number of malicious workers for reputation type 2.
-This is due to the different dynamical behavior of the two reputations \junk{: for type 2, { the reputation of the cheating workers decreases exponentially} and leads the master to very quickly ignore the input from the malicious workers.
-In type 1 scheme, the master has to audit a number of times before the rational workers are enforced to give the correct answer and the sum of their reputations increases above the sum of the malicious workers' reputations; being a linear update, the time to convergence depends on the number of malicious workers present.} discussed above. \ec{For reputation type 3, if a majority of rationals exists then convergence is slower.
+For \typeA, the larger the number of malicious workers, the slower the master reaches $p_\VRF^{min}$.
+On the contrary, the time to convergence to the $p_\VRF^{min}$ is independent of the number of malicious workers for reputation \typeB .
+This is due to the different dynamical behavior of the two reputations as discussed before.
+For reputation \typeC , if a majority of rationals exists then convergence is slower.